OpenPecha-dev/Requests/.github/ISSUE_TEMPLATE/RFC.md

 *Explain any new concepts introduced in this request.*

 ## Summary
-*Write a brief summary about the task you are going to complete.*
+*Write a summary of the task you are going to complete.*

 ## Dependencies
 *Include all the dependencies you are going to use while implementing.*